MultiSafepay/docs/content/faq/refunds/using-the-refund-script.md

 The script is written in PHP, so make sure it's used in an environment where a PHP interpreter is installed.

-For more information, please follow the instructions on our [Github page](https://github.com/MultiSafepay/refund-script)
+To download the refund script and find more instructions on its usage, visit our [Github page](https://github.com/MultiSafepay/refund-script)

 If you have any questions, please contact <integration@multisafepay.com>